-AT Catalyst makes connections between AT manufacturers, distributors, training programs, and funders for hospitals and service providers to enable appropriate Assistive Technology to bring hope to adults and children with disabilities in low resource settings in Africa and Asia.
+AT Catalyst makes connections between AT manufacturers, distributors, training programs, and funders to enable faith-based health providers to bring help and hope to adults and children with special needs.

 The Compelling Need

-In many cultures, disability is viewed as a curse.
-Families of people with disabilities often feel ashamed—as if they had done something wrong.
+Disability is often seen as a curse, and disabled people feel isolated.
+Families of people with disabilities often feel ashamed -- as if they had done something wrong.
 Disabled people feel isolated and rejected.
-When disabled children grow too large to be carried, they are frequently left on the floor in a back room of their dwelling or sent out to beg on the streets.
+When disabled children in such cultures grow too large to be carried, they are frequently left on the floor in a back room of their dwelling or sent out to beg on the streets.

 Jesus said, "Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me" (Matthew 25:40).